astronomer/astronomer-support-utilities/readme.md

 This script cleans up old images from the Software registry.
 You can find full instructions here https://support.astronomer.io/hc/en-us/articles/4416479648275-How-to-clean-up-the-Astronomer-registry

-*NOTE - Unless your Astronomer platform uses public certs or you install your root CA into the Docker container, you will see TLS verification warnings.*
+*NOTE - Unless your Astronomer platform uses public certs or you install your root CA into the Docker container, you will see TLS verification warnings.
+If your laptop has the root CA installed, you could make a virtual env instead of using Docker and that will prevent the TLS verification warnings*

 ### Dependencies
 * Docker (for the Python environment)